antmicro/kenning/README.rst

 Classes that implement the methods from ``edge_ai_tester.core.dataset.Dataset`` are responsible for:

-* preparing the dataset, including the download routines,
+* preparing the dataset, including the download routines (use ``--download-dataset`` flag to download the dataset data),
 * preprocessing the inputs into the format expected by most of the models for a given task,
 * postprocessing the outputs for the evaluation process,
 * evaluating a given model based on its predictions,